Lykos Defence Logo

 Gamified TTXs

-Why Run a TTX?
+Why Run a Cybersecurity Tabletop Exercise?

 How It Works

-Discovery & Scoping
+Discovery and Scoping

 We work with you to understand your existing incident response structure, key assets, and risk profile.
 This shapes the exercise scenario and objectives.
 We’ll request details from you about your existing plans and procedures via a Request for Information (RFI) to ensure relevance and plausibility.